marcusnolan/restruction/README.md

     - The login form works correctly and puts the user into session.
     The 'register account' button below the login form brings people to the register page.
 - #### Logout
-    - When clicking logout within the 'my profile' dropdown the user is promptly logged out and brought to the login page.
+    - When clicking log out within the 'my profile' dropdown the user is promptly logged out and brought to the login page.
 - #### Add Item
-    - The 'add item' form and all it's elements work correctly.
+    - The 'add item' form and all its elements work correctly.
 Once submitted the item is added to the database.
     - The add image button works correctly and uploads the image to Cloudinary.
     - All fields set as required work correctly as do all min and max lengths for inputs.
 - #### Edit Item
-    - All fields are preloaded with the existing items details when you go to edit an item.
+    - All fields are preloaded with the details of the existing item when you go to edit an item.
     - The Image field is not editable as users should only ever change small details such as mass, quantity, dimensions or contact details. if a user is looking to edit the image they should have to repost for accuracy.
-    - When the form is refilled and ediit button clicked, the item is updated on the database.
+    - When the form is refilled and the edit button clicked, the item is updated on the database.
 - #### Delete Item
     - When in the edit item page, the delete item button works correctly and produces a modal.
-    - This modal is some defensive programming to make sure whoever clicks the delete button ahs intended on it so you must click a 'permanently delete' button after to double check.
+    - This modal is some defensive programming to make sure whoever clicks the delete button has intended on it so you must click a 'permanently delete' button after to double-check.
 - #### Edit User
-    - When clicking on the profile option within the my account dropdown, you are brought to the profile page which contains the edit user function.
+    - When clicking on the profile option within the "my account" dropdown, you are brought to the profile page which contains the edit user function.
-    - The users information is preloaded and when changed, the edit user button submits the changes correctly.
+    - The user's information is preloaded and when changed, the edit user button submits the changes correctly.
     - The user can only change their first name, last name and email.
 We do not want users changing their username or password.
 - #### Add Item Type
     - This function is only available to the user 'admin' which I have control of.